Representation for Minor Offences in UK

 How are minor offences classified?

 According to the local legislation in the UK, a minor offence can be classified minor by their nature, and minor regarding the particular facts of the case.
 As an example, the theft offence may either be considered minor or serious, the fact covering in this way a large range of offendings.
 The police can consider a minor offence the theft of a lower amount of money.
 If the facts are considered minor, depending on the circumstances of the case, the prosecutor will decide what measure will be applied to the suspect.
 In some cases, a minor offence can involve prosecution.
 Any person involved in a minor offence can request assistance from our team of criminal solicitors in London.

 Alternatives of disposals for minor offences

 A prosecutor has other alternatives instead of sending an offender to custody such as:

 According to the legislation in the UK, a prosecutor has the legal power to take any action, that he considers appropriate, against the defendant.
-Although you should know that for some minor offences, even the prosecution would be the appropriate disposal, this fact will depend on the particularities of the case and here we can mention:
+Although you should know that for some minor offences the prosecution will depend on the particularities of the case and here we can mention:

 Pickpocketing, shoplifting, street robbery or robbery with no serious implications are considered minor theft offences in the UK.
 But this doesn’t mean you cannot be kept in custody by the police.
 If you find yourself in this situation you have the right to defend yourself and to be released on bail until the first hearing in the court of law where you can receive a fine, a sentence, or both, depending on the circumstances and if you have a criminal record.